 While everything digital-based is often considered to be more environmentally friendly than printing paper, it’s not completely harmless either.
 Useless emails are actually costing the planet; research suggests that one less email a day from every adult in the UK would save as much carbon as 81,152 flights from London to Madrid!

 Do your part by sending and storing fewer unnecessary emails.
-It’s also worth opting out from all those marketing emails that can tempt you to buy and spend more.
+It’s also worth opting out of all those marketing emails that can tempt you to buy and spend more.

 The final eco-friendly tip is less about saving money and more about making other sustainable financial decisions.
 Socially responsible or green investing is any investment strategy which seeks to consider both financial return and social/environmental good.
 You might understand the importance of investing your money and have even started investing already.
 But have you considered how green your investment choices are?
 If not, my guide to responsible and sustainable investing can help you get started.